wikipathways/pfocr-database/_figures/PMC7442487__elife-54693-resp-fig1.md

 ---
 figid: PMC7442487__elife-54693-resp-fig1
+figtitle: Pathway affected by RG7112 was known while the mode of action was unknown for o-Vanillin
+organisms:
+- NA
+pmcid: PMC7442487
+filename: elife-54693-resp-fig1.jpg
 figlink: pmc/articles/PMC7442487/figure/sa2fig1/
 number: F1
 caption: 'The pathway affected by RG7112 was known while the mode of action was unknown